anaclumos/extracranial/Research/pages/Why is Swift String Manipulation like that.md

 See the **perplexing** syntax?
 However, there are several reasons why Swift Strings are designed this way.

-- **Substrings**: Swift Strings are value types copied when assigned or passed to a function.
+- **Substrings**.
+Swift Strings are value types copied when assigned or passed to a function.
 This can be good for stability but bad for efficiency, especially when working with large strings.
 Therefore we have the **substring** datatype, which does not create a new instance.
-- **String.Index, Character**: Swift Strings are Unicode-Correct, which means they can handle complex characters and [[Emoji]]; ever experienced where complex [[Emoji]] are 3-4 characters combined in length?
+- **String.Index, Character**.
+Swift Strings are Unicode-Correct, which means they can handle complex characters and [[Emoji]]; ever experienced where complex [[Emoji]] are 3-4 characters combined in length?
 These include words with "extended grapheme clusters", such as "é", "김" and "🇮🇳".
 Using Integer, their length will vary, but in String.Index they are all length 1.
 [Apple's Example](https://developer.apple.com/documentation/swift/string):

   ```swift
   let cafe = "Cafe\u{301} du 🌍"